yoonka/unigrid/README.md

 The table definition is essentially a tree of objects, where each object may contain an array of other objects.
 Each object is an expression which defines:
  - how to interpret object expressions in the contained array
- - how to present items from the data array
+ - how to present items from the data property
  - both of the above

-The tree represents nested lists in the input data.
+The table definition tree represents nested lists of the input data.
 Unigrid traverses the table definition to read and interpret the expressions.
 Then based on those interpretations it reads the input data and maps it to the output flat structure of the resulting HTML table.

 When interpreting an object expression results in creating a new part of the resulting HTML table, that part is created using a dedicated React component and properties of the object expression are passed to that component as its _props_.